Plan B – Step by Step Rigging & Set-Up Guide

 Medium Winds - Aim for the top batten to be right on your imaginary line.

-SIDE STAYS - Adjust Side Stay tension to even out the your mast bend and achieve an even main leech curve on both sides.
+SIDE STAYS - Adjust Side Stay tension to even out the your mast bend and achieve an even main leech curve on both sides as you flick the boom from side to side.
 Tighten the opposite side stay to the main leech being lower, if the side stay gets too tight loosen the other side.
+Do not use excessive side stay tension.

 Before tightening the side stay, use a spare finger to press onto the side stay whilst looking down the main leech to get a feel how much tension needs to be added.